 a nonreceptor tyrosine kinase of the Fak family.
 Predominantly expressed in the cells derived from hematopoietic lineages and in the central nervous system.
 Pyk2 is one of the signaling mediators for G-protein-coupled receptors.
 Involved in calcium induced regulation of ion channel and activation of the map kinase signaling pathway.
 Interacts with the SH2 domain of Grb2.
 May phosphorylate the voltage-gated potassium channel protein Kv1.2.
 Its activation is highly correlated with the stimulation of c-Jun N-terminal kinase activity.
 It plays an important role in cell motility such as spreading and migration.
 Two alternatively spliced isoforms have been described.
 Note: This description may include information from UniProtKB.

-Protein type: Kinase, protein; Protein kinase, tyrosine (non-receptor); Kinase, protein; EC 184.108.40.206; Nuclear receptor co-regulator; TK group; Fak family
+Protein type: Protein kinase, TK; Protein kinase, tyrosine (non-receptor); Kinase, protein; EC 184.108.40.206; Nuclear receptor co-regulator; TK group; Fak family

 LTP: The number of records in which this modification site was determined using site-specific methods.
 SS methods include amino acid sequencing, site-directed mutagenesis, modification site-specific antibodies, specific MS strategies, etc.